janosh/svelte-multiselect/readme.md

 ### With global CSS

-Odd as it may seem, you get the most fine-grained control over the styling of every part of this component by using the following `:global()` CSS selectors. `ul.selected` is the list of currently selected options rendered inside the component's input whereas `ul.options` is the list of available options that slides out when the component is in its `open` state.
+The following `:global()` CSS selectors provide fine-grained control over every part of the component. `ul.selected` is the list of currently selected options rendered inside the component's input whereas `ul.options` is the list of available options that slides out when the component is in its `open` state.
 See also [simplified DOM structure](#styling).

 ```css
 :global(div.multiselect) {